California Man Receives Five-Year Sentence in Domestic Violence Case

 Domestic Violence Laws

-The state of California defines domestic violence as any abuse, or threat of abuse, between people of a certain, often intimate, relationship.
+The state of California defines domestic violence in Los Angeles as any abuse, or threat of abuse, between people of a certain, often intimate, relationship.
 Though this typically involves spouses, domestic partners, parents and children, it can also involve people who are residing together, or those who are dating or previously dated.

 When it comes down to it, domestic violence refers to scenarios where the victim and the abuser are closely related, whether it is through a blood bond or marriage.